TimUnderhay/ngx-panzoom/projects/ngx-panzoom/README.md

+This is a fork of https://github.com/KensingtonTech/ngx-panzoom, this fork improve the way you work with the API and removes some redundant stuff.

 # ngx-panzoom

 An Angular component for panning and zooming an element or elements using the mouse and mousewheel.
 Provides rudimentary support for touchscreens (read section on mobile support).
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
 Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing in this undertaking.